 Whether you breastfeed and/or bottle feed, you’ll need to be prepared.

-To keep your baby well-fed, you’ll need the following:
+For feeding your baby, you’ll need the following:

 - A few 4-ounce baby bottles